cartesi/docs/cartesi-rollups/assets-handling.md

 In this case, again we use `eth_abi`'s [encode](https://eth-abi.readthedocs.io/en/stable/encoding.html) method to define a payload corresponding to a call to the `safeTransferFrom` function of an ERC-721 contract.
 This call has three parameters: the address currently owning the asset to transfer (`rollup_address`, which corresponds to the DApp contract address on the base layer), the address to which to transfer the token (`recipient`), and the token's ID (`token_id`).

 As was done for ERC-20, the encoded payload is then concatenated with the function selector of the transfer function.
-This time, the selector corresponds to the first four bytes of the Keccak256 hash of "safeTransferFrom(address,address,uint256)", which amounts to `0x42842e0e`.
+This time, the selector corresponds to the first four bytes of the Keccak256 hash of the signature string `"safeTransferFrom(address,address,uint256)"`, which amounts to `0x42842e0e`.
 Then, the resulting combined bytes object is again converted to a hexadecimal string to produce the complete payload of the voucher.

 Finally, the ERC-721 contract address is specified as the voucher's `destination`, and an HTTP POST request is submitted to emit the voucher.